-The time for a founder to get all of these materials together is before they decide to start reaching out to venture capital firms and angel investors.
+The time for a founder to get all of these materials together is before they decide to start reaching out to private investors like venture capital firms and angel investors.

 The investors are going to assume the founder is ready to go and is well-prepared.

 Stalling for weeks to scramble to put materials together after a founder's been requested to pitch is not going to end well, so be prepared.

 The first thing a founder needs to send to angel investors is an elevator pitch.
 The elevator pitch isn't a sales pitch.